overlookjs/project/react/index.md

 * If `[FILES].jsx` exists, that file is used as `[REACT_FILE]` via a method `[GET_REACT_FILE]()`.
 * If route does not also use `plugin-react-root`, locates closest route above (or self) using `plugin-react-router`.
 If found, call `[ADD_ROUTE]()` with `[REACT_FILE]` and `[URL_PATH]` on router route.

+Also need to provide `.handle` / `[HANDLE_ROUTE]` method to either:

+1. pass requests to React root route to handle (so it serves HTML file)
+2. inherit `[STATIC_FILE]` from React root route, and serve it itself

+A smarter implementation would be able to determine what lazy-loaded bundles are required for each specific route, and create a different HTML file for each including pre-loading those bundles.
+All HTML files could be put in `public` directory.

 ### `plugin-react-root`

 Used for root route in React app.

 Exports `ReactDOM` at `@overlook/plugin-react-root/react-dom` + `ReactDOMServer` at `@overlook/plugin-react-root/react-dom/server`.

+Extends `plugin-static` to serve HTML file.

 In `[INIT_CHILDREN]()`: